elastos/Elastos.Community/ElastosBountyProgram/front-end/docs/structure/overview.md

 - [**Marketing Council**](/structure/marketing-council.md)
 - [**Product Team**](/structure/product-team.md)

-?> In charge of enforcing the rules and requirements of each group as defined in this document is the Secretariat and their assistant administrators.
+?> The **Secretariat and Administrators** are in charge of enforcing the rules and requirements of each group as defined in this document

 ### Current Organization